 James Traub had written for Mother Jones before I approached him about writing a piece on education reform for Blueprint.
-A tough-minded reporter and skilled writer.

 Frank Viviano tackles tough subjects, like the southern European mafia.
 I gave him a break from all that to write an essay on Viktor Kolar, who has spent his life photo-documenting his Czech border town of Ostrava with remarkable sensitivity and grace.

 Gerald Vizenor, the distinguished scholar and author of numerous books on Native American culture, wrote on Ishi for California, and provided moral support for my tenure as editor there.

 Alice Waters is the famous Chez Panisse chef, author, and activist who sat down to be interviewed for a cover story at California and later starred at an event to raise money for the magazine.

 Ethan Watters wrote a brave piece for me at Mother Jones that tried to understand rather than simply revile Ward Conerly, who was hated by the Left.
 Later, we crossed paths at the San Francisco Writers Grotto, which he co-founded.

 James Weinstein, historian and author of books on the American Left, was the founder of In These Times, my mentor, and my friend.
 Also a terrible punster.
 I still miss him.